 Next comes End screens.
-These, in addition to Cards, are the pillars to pile up subscriber count.
-End screens are generally your video’s last 20 seconds (or less).
+In addition to Cards, these are the pillars to pile up subscriber count.
+End screens are your video’s last 20 seconds (or less).
 Check this out:

 The objective is simple.
-Don’t let the users fly away for nothing.
+Don’t let the users fly away for anything.

 The last few seconds are precious.
-If the viewer is still here, it means you gave something of value.
+If the viewer is still here, you gave something valuable.
 Now is the time to build on that impression.

 The RazorSocial guy does three things with the End Screens.